 Ah, the holidays.
 Special meals.
 Special family gatherings.
 And, of course, our special children!
 Now, if you’ve read my book, Autism Breakthrough, you may remember that, in Appendix 3, I explain ten holiday hiccups (that can trip us up with our unique kids) and how to avoid them.
 But, of course, there are more than ten!
 So here is the next installment: five brand new holiday hiccups – and what you can do to prevent them.

 Oftentimes, we just barrel through the holidays, hoping for the best – but not taking the time and focus to make sure this celebratory time really feels like a celebration for us and for our children on the Autism spectrum.
 You may find yourself an unwitting participant in one, two, or all five of these holiday hiccups.
-It’s totally okay if you do, but I thought I’d discuss these to give you a chance to prophylactically sidestep them.
+It’s totally okay if you do, but I thought I’d discuss these to give you a chance to proactively sidestep them.

-We know we're in a hiccup when our special child is having more meltdowns.
-When our extended family members appear uncomfortable or at a loss.
-Or when we, ourselves, feel stressed out or burned out.
+We know we're in a hiccup when our special child is having more meltdowns, when our extended family members appear uncomfortable or at a loss, or when we, ourselves, feel stressed out or burned out.
 We may blame the hectic holidays, but, in reality, it's not the holidays causing the difficulty; it's the pitfalls we mistakenly step in.
 This is great news because it means that our challenges are preventable!

 Take a look below at these 5 Holiday Hiccups – and How to Prevent Them.
 You'll be thanking yourself from now till New Year's!